department-of-veterans-affairs/vets-api-clients/test_accounts.md

 There are three types of test users to choose from, depending on your needs.

 1. **Veteran Health** test users have a variety of synthetic health records attached to them and can be used to test the [Veteran Health API](https://developer.va.gov/explore/health/docs/fhir?version=current).
-2. **Veteran Non-Health** test users have a variety of synthetic VA records such as service history and disability rating attached to them and can be used to test the [Benefits Claims API] (https://developer.va.gov/explore/benefits/docs/claims?version=current).
+2. **Veteran Non-Health** test users have a variety of synthetic VA records such as service history and disability rating attached to them and can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).
-1. **Representative** test users have Power of Attorney (POA) for specific Veterans and can be used to test the [Benefits Claims API] (https://developer.va.gov/explore/benefits/docs/claims?version=current).
+1. **Representative** test users have Power of Attorney (POA) for specific Veterans and can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).

 Use these test accounts to log into the ID.me sandbox environment that is connected to sandbox-api.va.gov.
 When signing in with a test account, Step 2 will ask how you want to receive an authentication code.
 Click "continue" for the verification to be automatically populated in Step 3.